IanMalobaMwakha/about_me/README.md

    <p>
      In brief, Ian is a 20 year old male living in Nairobi.
 Born on January 4th 2003 in Nairobi, Kenya.
 Ian is a highly motivated individual with a strong passion for coding.
 He has been honing his skills in programming languages such as Java, Python, and Javascript and some frameworks like Django and MERN Stack for full stack web development for sometime now.
 Ian has a keen eye for detail and is always looking for ways to optimize and improve his code.</p>
    <p>In addition to his programming skills, Ian is also a great team player.
 Ian is currently pursuing a degree in Computer Science at a University of the People.
 He is an active member of the UoPeople Ambassadors club and Microsoft Learn Student Ambassadors and has participated in several coding bootcamps and certificates, where he has consistently performed well.
 In his free time, Ian enjoys reading books on coding, watching tech videos on YouTube, and attending coding workshops and meetups.
-He is also an avid gamer and enjoys playing video games in his downtime.</p>
+He is also an avid gamer and also enjoys watching football and movies video in his downtime.</p>
   <p>Overall, Ian is a driven and talented young coder with a bright future ahead of him.
 He is constantly pushing himself to learn and improve and is sure to make significant contributions to the field of computer science in the years to come.</p>
       <img align="center" src="https://avatars.githubusercontent.com/u/127621186?v=4" width=300px/>